EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 There are 7 or 8 rows of Premium Economy seats, depending on the layout of the specific Boeing 777-300ER you’re on.

-We think these seats are perhaps the best in the cabin for a couple – close to the front of the plane for faster meal service and quicker boarding and deplaning.
+We think these seats are perhaps the best in the cabin for two people traveling together – close to the front of the plane for faster meal service and quicker boarding and deplaning.

-Plus, the TV is mounted on the divider in front (not in your armrest), so it’s farther away and harder to view if your eyesight isn’t perfect.
+Plus, the TV for a bulkhead seat is mounted on the divider in front (not in your armrest), so it’s farther away and harder to view if your eyesight isn’t perfect.

 Tip: Avoid the last two rows at the back of the Premium Economy section.
 They’re right beside the toilets, so you’ll have people lingering there, doors opening and closing, and light filtering in – not ideal if you’re trying to sleep.